 How many bananas can I eat in a day?

 Current recommendations are for adults to consume at least 2 cups of fruit per day.
 This is equivalent to about two bananas.
-That said, a healthy diet includes a variety of fruits and vegetables, so mix up the fruits you eat daily.

 What happens if you eat too many bananas?